ModelEngineering/advancing-biomedical-models/index.md

 The seminar is one initiative being undertaken to develop a research agenda for the NIH Reproducibility Center recently funded in UW BioEngineering.
 As a result, the class will be coordinated with
-BIOE 599, a topics class in modeling biomedical systems.
+BIOE 599, Computational Systems Biology for Medical Applications.

 ## Learning Objectives